Player Capsule: Tashon Smallwood

 Position: Defensive Tackle

-2014 season quick review: A Scout.com freshman All-American selection, Smallwood earned high praise from head coach Todd Graham in fall camp and started his first career game as the 3-technique tackle position, on of just eight true freshmen to ever do so in a Sun Devil uniform.
+2014 season quick review: A Scout.com freshman All-American selection, Smallwood started his first career game at the 3-technique tackle position, one of just eight true freshmen to ever do so in a Sun Devil uniform.
 For the season, Smallwood had 23 tackles including 5.5 for loss.
-Thrown into the fire, Smallwood often played a majority of the team's defensive snaps and had perhaps his best game against Duke in the Sun Bowl, with six tackles.
+Smallwood had perhaps his best game against Duke in the Sun Bowl, with six tackles.

 Smallwood is a bit undersized but has quick feet, his best attribute.
 He gets off the snap well and has enough burst to put himself into advantageous leverage situations, or occasionally even get clean through a gap in an way that enables him to make a play in the backfield.
 Now he'll have to take his game to new heights by improving from a technical standpoint and continuing to add strength.
 A lot of times last season even when he won a rep at the point of attack he wasn't able to finish a play due to not being strong enough to bring down a running back or quarterback with an outstretched arm.